Get stories and expert advice on all things related to college and parenting.

 In addition, part-time work on or off campus is valuable.
 Students establish an employment track record, test their aptitudes and interests, and develop professional references.
 Part of students’ education involves making the most of opportunities in the surrounding community.
 There’s reciprocity — the community benefits from the energy of the college students in their midst as students contribute to the public good.

 That work starts now.
 Students have one more summer to gain in-depth academic experience through research with a faculty member or professional experience through an internship or a job.
 No more life-guarding or burger-flipping.
 The summer before senior year needs to be a natural extension of the professional preparation that has happened during third year.
 Did your students study abroad?
 Don’t be surprised if they want to go back.
 But it’s reasonable to ask them to put together a plan that will include resumé-strengthening experience.

 And if your students haven’t yet drafted a resumé, urge them to run, not walk, to the career center for coaching and advice.
 Most seniors will be applying for jobs or to graduate programs.
 The resumé is an important, tangible tool to launch that process.

-Students’ junior year can be the happiest of their college career.
 Their academic work is purposeful and satisfying, their confidence is growing, and an initial sense of professional direction is emerging.
 They’ve settled in with a tight group of friends and have found extracurricular activities that enrich their daily lives.